Reading books means you’re smart right?

 and a really nice one…

 “THERE ARE TWO TYPES OF PEOPLE IN THIS WORLD, THOSE WHO READ BOOKS AND THOSE WHO ARE IDIOTS!“ (Yes I did actually see that last one!).

 Even worse are the ones that say “MAKE YOUR CHILD READ BOOKS!” which quite frankly, I think is disgusting!

 No-one should be made to do anything.

 I come from a family of great readers.
 My own father was a bookworm, technician, lecturer, mathematician, astronomer and computerphile.
-My brother is much the same and my Mum always has a book on something or other.
-Of course I was heartily encouraged to read as well and I did if I enjoyed the book but I always found more pleasure in other things like film, TV, building stuff with my hands and looking at images.
+My brother is much the same, and my Mum always has a book on something or other.
+Of course I was heartily encouraged to read as well, and I did if I enjoyed the book.
+However, I always found more pleasure in other things like film, TV, building stuff with my hands and looking at images.

 People should remember than there are mediums other than books out there, especially these days.
-You could read a textbook definition of something to me all day and I still wouldn’t understand it but show me one example and I’m off and running.
+You could read a textbook definition of something to me all day and I still wouldn’t understand it.
+However, show me one example and I’m off and running.

 Enjoy your books.
 Make them available and encourage your children and friends to read but don’t get pissed off with them if they don’t take to it.